sut-ai/notes/notebooks/10_inference_in_bayesian_networks_1/index.md

 Elimate is used to eliminate a variable from a factor.
 For example, if we have a factor $F$ and we want to eliminate $X$ from $F$, we can group rows by non-$X$ values and sum probabilities.
 This is exactly marginalization.

+> - Join is exactly like SQL join.
+> - Eliminate is like a group by and SUM aggregation function in SQL.

 ### Algorithm Explanation

 This algorithm, like previous one, takes a variable X and returns a distribution over X, given some evidence e.
 First it initializes the list of factors; prior to any simplification, this is just the conditional probability tables for each variable given the evidence e.
 Then, it joins each factors with it.
 The summing-out process takes all the factors that depend on a given variable and replaces them with a single new factor that does not depend on that variable (by summing over all possible values of the variable).
 By the end of the loop, all the variables have been summed out except the query variable X, so then we can just multiply the factors together and normalize to get the distribution.